ericnishio/ericnishio.github.io/index.md

 ---

 Hi, I'm Eric Nishio and I specialize in **JavaScript**, **Node.js**, **CSS**, and **HTML**.
-When I'm not developing web apps I like to study Mandarin Chinese, play guitar, and read books.
-Some of the tools and technologies I like to use
+When I'm not developing web apps I like to read books, study Mandarin Chinese, and play video games.
+Some of the tools and technologies I like to use are:
-are:

 - <a href="https://facebook.github.io/react/" target="_blank">React</a>
 - <a href="http://redux.js.org" target="_blank">Redux</a>